 - For disability benefits, the two forms that describe your medical condition and authorize disclosure of information to us

 - W-2 forms(s) and/or self-employment tax returns for last year

 - Final divorce decree, if applying as a surviving divorced spouse

 To be eligible for SSDI, you are required to have earned a set level of credits depending on your taxable work.

-If you are 31 years old and above, you are required to have worked for at least 5 of the past 10 years to qualify the recent work test.
-This means, you are required to have earned 20 credits in the last 10 years before you became disabled.
+If you are 31 years old or older, you are required to have worked for at least five of the past 10 years to qualify for the recent work test.
+This means you are required to have earned 20 credits in the last 10 years before you became disabled.

-However, if you are in the 24 to 30 years old bracket, you are required to have worked a minimum of half the time since you turned 21.
-For 24 and below, you are required to have worked no less than one and a half years during the three-year duration before you became disabled or have received 6 credits.
+However, if you are 24 to 30 years old, you are required to have worked a minimum of half the time since you turned 21.
+For 24 years old and younger, you are required to have worked no less than one and a half years during the three-year duration before you became disabled or have received six credits.

 Benefits for Disabled Children